2022 GREENLAND PHOTO TOUR 'Colossal Icebergs'

 No, not at all!
 Our trips are approximately 50/50% split of photographers and non-photographers.
 These trips are called photo tours as Jenni and I are instructing photography lessons hands on while we explore and sail.
 We have non-photographers (with iPhones, etc), beginners to expert photographers on our trips.
 It's the perfect learning grounds where you get to immerse yourself in nature and be surrounded by great people.

-Greenland is very difficult to explore because there are no highways, there are small airports, the towns/villages and settlements are spread out quite fair.
+Greenland is very difficult to explore because there are no highways and there are just small airports, the towns/villages and settlements are spread out quite fair.
 The best way to explore Greenland is by boat and foot (by air it is visually amazing as well!).
-It's the land that offers mountainous extreme peaks, icebergs that are as tall as skyscrapers, colourful river valleys, Arctic wildlife, and the summer sun that never sets.
-It's the land that needs the most attention in our destructive world today.
-Greenland and the Arctic are so susceptible to climate change forces that we need to focus our attention on the areas and regions that need our help the most.
-As photographers we have the ability to share stories with powerful images that represent climate change.
+It's the land that offers mountainous peaks, icebergs that are as tall as skyscrapers, colourful river valleys, Arctic wildlife, and the summer sun that never sets.
+It's the land that needs the most attention in our environmentally challenged world today.
+Greenland and the Arctic are so susceptible to climate change forces and resource extraction therefore we need our collective focus on the areas and regions that need our help the most.
+As photographers we have the ability to share stories with powerful images that represent climate change and environmentally sensitivity.